Pikalex04/golden-rob/README.md

 * Pikalex04, main author.
 * SpoinKoza, for maintaining the accuracy of the Players' Page database and helping with some functions.
+* NumeroFox, for providing very valuable information in the making of the error codes database.
 * Mario Kart DS Network, for their initial usage of the bot and their lovely suggestions.

 ## Contact us